ikhsanalatsary/ikhsanalatsary/README.md

 #### I'm Abdul Fattah Ikhsan

 I'm a software engineer at [Wallex Technologies Pte Ltd](https://www.wallex.asia/).
 I'm also a freelance web developer and a course instructor.
-Currently, I live in Bekasi Regency, Indonesia.
-My interests range from technology to programming.
-They've become hobbies.
-Other hobbies are houseplants, entrepreneurship, and reading.
-If you want to get in touch, feel free to say hi through one of the social links below:
+I currently live in Bekasi Regency, Indonesia, which is famous for its peaceful way of life because it's far enough from the capital.
+My interests range from technology to programming, which has become my passion.
+In my free time, I usually read books or manga, watch some movies or dramas on Netflix, and enjoy gardening on my small spaces terrace, as well as sometimes I travel to recharge my mood.
+Last but not least, if you want to get in touch, feel free to say hi through one of the social links below:

 [![Gmail](https://img.shields.io/static/v1?style=flat-square&message=Gmail&color=EA4335&logo=Gmail&logoColor=FFFFFF&label=)](mailto:jm5vsisll@mozmail.com?subject=Hi%20there)
 [![](https://img.shields.io/badge/linkedin-%230077B5.svg?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/abdul-fattah-ikhsan/)